Amyleep97/Term2-W1-Thursday/README.md

 - Performance issues with large datasets

 - Complex schema design (If your data base schema design is complex will have certain limitations and won't work to the optimal level)

+# Database Management System (DBMS)

+- Software that is used to control and manage data access.

+- Organsied and a safer way to use Database.

+- Database Administrator is reponsible for the system.

+- Examples: MySQL, Microsoft Access, Oracle, PostgreSQL, etc.

+# Structured Query Language (SQL)

+- Standard language for managing reltional databases.

+- Used for: data definition, manipluation, and control.

+## Data Definition Language (DDL)

+- Methods: Create, modify, and delte database structures.

+## Data manipulaton Language (DML)

+- Insert, update, delete, and retrieve data.

+## Data Control Langauge (DCL)

+- Grant and revoke user permissions.
+(Incase the database is used by multiple people)